 The rebound in earnings has caused price-earnings ratios to stabilize at values consistent with past observations for most S&P 500 economic sectors.
-The PE for the energy sector, despite recent price gains, has been cut from 39.5 to 14.3, due to strengthened earnings.
-The information technology sector, despite a recent decline in price, has the highest PE ratio, 29.1 (figure 8, top panel).
+The PE for the energy sector, despite recent price gains, has been cut from 39.5 to 13.32, due to strengthened earnings.
+The telecommunication sector has the highest PE ratio of 43.84 (figure 8, top panel).